Measurement of the Z boson differential production cross section using its invisible decay mode (Z $\to$ $\nu\bar{\nu}$) in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Summary

 \section{Summary}

 Total, differential, and normalized fiducial cross section measurements for a \PZ boson produced in association with one or more jets in proton-proton collisions at a center-of-mass energy of $13\TeV$ at high \PZ boson $\pt$ in the invisible decay channel ($\Zvvbar$) have been presented.
 The data collected with the CMS detector at the LHC correspond to an integrated luminosity of 35.9\fbinv.
+The measured total fiducial cross section for events with \PZ boson transverse momentum greater than 200\GeV is $3000^{+180}_{-170}$\unit{fb}.
 The precision of this result is improved by combining the cross section measured with those extracted from charged-lepton final states.
 The results agree within uncertainties with the theoretical predictions from \MGvATNLO, $\FEWZ$ and $\PZ$+1 jet at next-to-next-to-leading order in perturbative quantum chromodynamics.
 These are the most precise measurements of the $\zpt$ spectrum to date in proton-proton collisions at 13\TeV.